KirtashW17/Jammming/README.md

 - Now it is possible to see the covers of the songs.
 - Songs that have already been added to the playlist will not appear in the search.
 - Some errors fixed, such as when trying to save an empty or unnamed playlist.
+- Was added a button which redirect to your Spotift library.